aetperf/aetperf.github.io/_posts/2025-07-12-Git-commit-temporal-analysis.md

 </p>

-So it seems that 4 pm is my most productive hour!
+So it seems that friday 4 pm is my most productive hour of the week!

 {% if page.comments %}